 When children are ready to read on their own, they begin to develop critical language and respectable skills by speaking and reading to others.
 The time you spend reading to your child helps them to reinforce the basic words of language formation.
 As the child grows older, they will begin to read on their own.
 The more words they read, the more they will express themselves.
 Not only does this enhance their reading comprehension, but their everyday vocabulary makes them more articles and well-articulated.
 Reading books is also essential for learning a new language that allows non-native speakers to come in contact with the words used in the context.

 Reading exercises the brain.
-The more children exercise the brain, the better their memory will be at the end of the task.
+The more children exercise their brain, the better their memory will be at the end of the task.
 It seems to be common sense but many find it difficult to run the early stages of primary education where they are still struggling with basic comprehension.
 The great thing is practice makes perfect sense, at least in terms of reading.
 The more a child reads, the better they will get no.

 Reading for sure improves reading concentration.
 When children regularly sit and practice concentrating on a story, they develop the ability to do it over a longer period of time.

-What requires to understand most is that when children are reading a book they are actually practicing using their memory.
+What requires understanding most is that when children are reading a book they are actually practicing using their memory.
 To understand the story, they need to remember the names of the characters, their background, inspiration, history, and personality traits as well as the various plots and sub-plots that weave the larger story together.

 If a child has read a book and has already predicted what might happen or who might be responsible for a mystery, the child has experienced how reading can challenge critical thinking skills.
 Not to mention the child of the analytical skills needs to plot, compose, develop character, and critique stories.

 Reading exposes children to different regions of the world.
 Through reading, children are able to learn about people, places, and events outside of their own set of experiences.
 They come into contact with the way of life, ideas, and beliefs about the world that may differentiate or even challenge them from the people around them.
-Reading opens the door to discovering new passions and interests and to further educate themselves on anything they are interested in.
+Reading opens the door to discovering new passions and interests and to further educating themselves on anything they are interested in.

 Reading develops empathy.
-Children are also engaged with their sense of empathy when they use imaginations to understand how the characters are feeling.
+Children are also engaged with their sense of empathy when they use imagination to understand how the characters are feeling.
 As with reading, the more they practice empathy, the better they become at recognizing and feeling with others.

-Reading makes children better in all aspects of the school.
+Reading makes children better in all aspects of school.
 The benefits of reading are not limited to subjects like English and Mathematics.
 The children who read tend to do better in all subjects and they do perfectly better through school.
 Numerous studies have shown that students who come in contact with pre-school students are more likely to do well in all areas of formal education.
 Think about it, if a student struggles to put words and sentences together, how should he or she discover new things and make other things available to him or her available in the textbook?

 Reading well is fundamental to developing a good self-image.
 Poor readers often have less opinion about themselves and their skills than their literary classmates.
 This can lead to isolation, discourage children from learning altogether, and, as a result, they suffer from behavioral problems.